thimthy4u/thimthy4u/README.md

-# Hi there, I'm Thimthy! 👋
+# Hi there, I'm Thim! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in web development, data science, and open-source projects.
 Here's a bit about me: